mui/material-ui/docs/pages/blog/mui-product-comparison.md

 - **Sophisticated data analysis:** Edit, filter, sort, aggregate, and export your data with ease.
 MUI X's Data Grid is one of the most feature-rich grids available on the market today.
 - **Intuitive customization:** Customizing the Data Grid's styles and behaviors works just like you'd expect if you're familar with Material UI—no new concepts to master along the way.
-- **Accessibility:** It is notoriously difficult to optimize a data grid's accessibility, which is precisely why we make it a top priority—we obsess over these details so you don't have to.
+- **Accessibility:** It's notoriously difficult to optimize a data grid's accessibility, which is precisely why we make it a top priority—we obsess over these details so you don't have to.

 #### Ideal use cases

 - Applications that feature massive data sets
-- Data analytics tools inside your app, reducing the need to go to Excel
+- Data analytics tools inside your app, reducing the need to jump to Excel
 - Apps built with MUI Core libraries that need advanced functionality

 ### Date and Time Pickers